Kimchi

 table_id_combiner

-as the with the maximum width of any used table.
+as the $j^i$ with $i$ the maximum width of any used table.
 Essentially, this is to add a last column of table ids to the concatenated lookup tables. - Compute the dummy lookup value as the combination of the last entry of the XOR table (so

 (0, 0, 0)